changlinli/intro-to-technical-ai-safety-slides/language_models/slides.md

 + What comes out of the transformer blocks is still vectors of floats
 + Now we need to transform those back to text
-+ For LLMs generally the overall structure is
++ Remember that for LLMs generally the overall structure is
     + Input: A bunch of text
         - Covered by embedding + positional encoding then passing through transformer blocks
     + Output: Probability distribution over all known words of what the next word should be.
+        - What we're trying to generate now
     + Glom the word with highest probability back to the input and then ask for the next word.
 Loop.